ten-protocol/ten-documentation/docs/smart-contract-features/data-access.md

 The [`ContractTransparencyConfig`](https://github.com/ten-protocol/go-ten/blob/main/contracts/src/system/config/IContractTransparencyConfig.sol) interface is known by the TEN platform.
 When a contract is deployed, the platform will call the `visibilityRules` function, and store the `VisibilityConfig`.

-For each event type, you can configure which fields can access it.
+For each event type, you can configure who can view it based on its topics (indexed fields).

-Notice how in the `visibilityRules` above, we configure the `DataChanged` event to be visible to the first field and the sender, and the `MilestoneReached` to be visible to everyone.
+Notice how in the `visibilityRules` above, we configure the `DataChanged` event to be visible to the first topic and the sender, and the `MilestoneReached` to be visible to everyone.

 The other configuration: `VisibilityConfig.contractCfg` applies to the entire contract: